Nesse Godin: Advocacy/Awareness speaking and volunteering

-Godin has earned numerous awards and honors.
+Godin earned numerous awards and honors.

-Present day

-Regarding why she volunteers, Godin stated:
+Regarding why she volunteered, Godin stated:

 "As you know I was a prisoner from the age of 13 to 17.
 I lived through a ghetto, a concentration camp, four labor camps, and a death march.
 I was not strong, I was not smart, and I was a little girl.
 I think that I survived the Holocaust by the grace of the Lord above and by the kindness of Jewish women that gave me a bite of bread, wrapped my body in straw to keep me warm, held me up when I was hurt by the guards, gave me hope, but also asked me to promise them that if I survived I would not let them be forgotten.
 Remember and tell the world what hatred can do.
 I feel that the USHMM is fulfilling the promise that I made to those women who did not survive.
 I am proud to be a devoted volunteer in our most wonderful institution of education as I call our USHMM."

+Godin died in Washington D.C. on 5 March 2024, at the age of 95.